2025 conclave: Papabili

 Vaticanologists consider (by a variety of criteria) some cardinals to be more likely to become pope than others – these are the papabili (the plural for papabile), Italian for "pope-able".
 In practice, however, conclaves have not always chosen one of the papabili.
 Prior to his election in the October 1978 conclave, John Paul II was not considered to be in the running.
 This is reflected in the saying "He who enters the conclave as pope, leaves it as a cardinal," although the frontrunner is often elected pope, as was the case in 1939 (Pius XII), 1963 (Paul VI), and 2005 (Benedict XVI).
 Anna Rowlands, a Vaticanologist, suggested that attempts to predict the conclave's outcome were based in "pure speculation".
 Media worldwide released papabili analyses on the day of Pope Francis's death.
 Papabili mentioned in the media included Anders Arborelius, Jean-Marc Aveline, Fridolin Ambongo Besungu, Timothy Dolan, Wim Eijk, Péter Erdő, Fernando Filoni, William Goh, Mario Grech, Claudio Gugerotti, Pietro Parolin, Pierbattista Pizzaballa, Malcolm Ranjith, Robert Sarah, Marcello Semeraro, Luis Antonio Tagle, José Tolentino de Mendonça, Peter Turkson, Lazarus You Heung-sik, and Matteo Zuppi.

 Robert Prevost, the eventual elected pope, was speculated on as papabile, being the prefect of the powerful Dicastery for Bishops, an ally of Francis, and a possible compromise candidate; however, he was considered a dark horse, and his American nationality had been regarded as a potential stumbling block to his candidacy, reflecting unease about enhancing the United States's geopolitical power after the re-election of Donald Trump in 2024.
 Supporters argued that Prevost represented a "dignified middle of the road".
-Some commentators felt that a non-European pope was likely due to the increased numbers of African and Asian cardinals, which reportedly ultimately collapsed Parolin's candidacy.
+Some commentators felt that a non-European pope was likely owing to the increased numbers of African and Asian cardinals, which reportedly ultimately collapsed Parolin's candidacy.
 By contrast, others felt that a European pope was a more likely outcome, remaining convinced that the reasons for why an American pope had never been elected before, namely the American status as superpower, still applied.
 James Bretzke, a theology professor at John Carroll University in Ohio, told USA Today that the best possible candidate was one who could be a diplomat, adding: "America's image in the world simply is too powerful – and to be blunt, ugly."